Slider1-model.png

 1 – 2 Days

-What is Double Jaw Surgery?
+What Is Double Jaw Surgery?

 Double jaw surgery comes up as an alternative to improve both upper and lower jaw simultaneously.
 During this surgical procedure, the surgeon realign or adjust the jaw structure where necessary to correct abnormal lower and upper jaw, protruded or receding chin, and asymmetric jaws among others.
 Candidates that usually require and need double jaw surgery are also likely to have issues with facial contours.
 However, this aesthetical need could be accompanied by other dental problems such as abnormal teeth, chewing disabilities due to over or underbite, speech issues, and jaw bone disability.
 In this regard, double jaw surgery not only fixes the aesthetical requirements of the patient but also restore the affected function of the jaw and chin.